BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/greenness_forecast.md

 # Greenness Forecast

-To support the [greenness forecast](https://octopus.energy/smart/greener-days/) supported by Octopus Energy, the following entities are provided.
+To support the [greener nights](https://octopus.energy/smart/greener-nights/) supported by Octopus Energy, the following entities are provided.

 ## Current Index